Feeling confused and starting to question whether or not avocados are vegan? We explore the facts behind the myth that vegans can't eat avocados

 Another issue often raised is the environmental impact of avocados.
 It’s been widely reported that compared to other fruits and vegetables, the impact is relatively high.

-Of course, this is still nowhere near the level of climate destruction that animal agriculture and the production of meat foists upon our planet, so you are still doing better than most.
+Of course, this is still nowhere near the level of climate destruction that factory farming and the production of meat foists upon our planet, so you are still doing better than most.

 Regardless of whether you’ve had avocado on toast this morning or not, research by Oxford University has shown that a vegan diet is the single most effective way to reduce our environmental footprint.